xdire/xlb/rfd/0001-general-design.md

 session
 - Client operates JWT AccessToken for the rest of configuration session
 ###### Considerations
-> `/api/v1/client/auth` can experience attacks where ClientID can try to be identified
+> `/api/v1/client/auth` can experience bruteforce attacks
 - **Mitigation**: Auth API can be Throttled per IP basis to 10 rps, as this API should not provide capabilities for rapid traffic increases
 - **Security**: Both ClientId and ClientKey should have enough entropy in a combination